VA IRRRL | Guidelines, Requirements & Rates 2026

 For everyone else, there is a VA cash-out refinance loan.

-A cash-out refinance allows borrowers to refinance their existing loan into a lower rate while also taking cash from the home’s value.
-This replaces your existing mortgage, instead of simply withdrawing cash like a home equity loan.
+A cash-out refinance allows borrowers to refinance their existing loan at a lower rate while also taking cash out of the home’s equity.
+This replaces your existing mortgage rather than simply withdrawing cash like a home equity loan.

-A qualified borrower can refinance up to 100 percent of the home’s value (100% LTV) using a VA loan in some cases.
-Another benefit is that the VA cash-out refinance can be used regardless of your current loan type — whether VA, USDA, FHA, or conventional.
+A qualified borrower can refinance up to 100% of the home’s value (100% LTV) using a VA loan in some cases.
+Another benefit is that the VA cash-out refinance can be used regardless of your current loan type, whether VA, USDA, FHA, or conventional.

 Just like the VA Streamline Refinance loan, the home must be used as a principal dwelling by the owner.
 There is no set period of time that you must have owned your home, however, you must have enough equity to qualify for the loan.